From softshells to hardshells, from layering to insulated Spandex, there’s a lot to sort out when making a decision about climbing pants.

 Softshell pants match all the criteria of lightness, flexibility, and water resistance.
 They also are made to transpire perspiration with the use of breathable fabrics like Gore-Tex.
 This is an excellent transpiration feature, but they are often not fully waterproof and usually only water-resistant.
 In heavy, long-duration rain or wet snow, the moisture will get through.

 Hardshell pants are waterproof.
 They’re called hard shell because they often have a hard outer coating similar to a heavy synthetic plastic.
 They are often designed to be pulled on over boots so you don’t have to risk getting your feet wet while you don what is essentially mountain rainwear.
 This wide cuff feature is why many hard shell climbing pants have a Velcro strap or elastic at the pant cuff.

 In warm, wet weather a pair of hard shells may aggravate the transpiration problem.
 Fortunately, most have venting systems to compensate for any sweating while you’re hiking in the rain or snow.
 The better news is that some new technologies have created a hard shell pant type with soft shell characteristics.
 This will be reviewed in this article.

 Here are the 3 climbing pants and a recap of their benefits and characteristics:

-1. The prAna is flexible, water resistant, lightweight and excellent for fair weather rock climbing and mountain trails.
-They can also serve as a base layer to one of the next two brands.
+1. The prAna is flexible, water-resistant, lightweight, and excellent for fair weather rock climbing and mountain trails.
+They can also serve as a base layer for one of the next two brands.

-2. The Outdoor Research Men's Foray Pant, Black, Large are soft shell pants with hard shell characteristics.
+2. The Outdoor Research Men’s Foray Pants are softshell pants with hardshell characteristics.
 They are waterproof and are designed to be worn as either a base layer or outer layer.

 The fabric is described by prAna as “Zion” fabric with a wicking finish.
 That’s a nylon/Spandex blend.
 They are also described as the technical and rugged climbing knicker.
 This is consistent with many of the reviews from hikers.